 There is no specific level of elevated eye pressure that definitely leads to glaucoma; conversely, there is no lower level of IOP that will absolutely eliminate a person’s risk of developing glaucoma.
-That is why early diagnosis and treatment of glaucoma is the key to preventing vision loss.
+Optic nerve damage cannot be reversed, and the vision loss is permanent.
+Early diagnosis and treatment of glaucoma is the key to preventing vision loss.

 Measuring Eye Pressure

 Eye pressure is measured in millimeters of mercury (mm Hg).
-Normal eye pressure ranges from 12-22 mm Hg, and eye pressure of greater than 22 mm Hg is considered higher than normal.
-When the IOP is higher than normal but the person does not show signs of glaucoma, this is referred to as ocular hypertension.
+Average eye pressure ranges from 12-22 mm Hg, and eye pressure of greater than 22 mm Hg is considered higher than normal.
+If the IOP is higher than normal but the person does not show signs of glaucoma, this is referred to as ocular hypertension.

 High eye pressure alone does not cause glaucoma.
 However, it is a significant risk factor.
-Individuals diagnosed with high eye pressure should have regular comprehensive eye examinations by an eyecare professional to check for signs of the onset of glaucoma.
+Individuals diagnosed with high eye pressure should have regular comprehensive eye examinations by an ophthalmologist to check for signs of glaucoma.